 Additional Funding Opportunities

-In the past, some of our athletes have used the following resources when looking to purchase their own equipment or fund their training:
+In the past, some athletes, teams, clubs, and organizations have used the following resources when looking to purchase their own equipment or fund their training or travel to competitions.

-- Local service organizations such as: Rotary Clubs, Lions Clubs, Optimist Clubs, Kinsmen Clubs, etc.
+- Local service organizations such as: Rotary Clubs, Lions Clubs, Optimist Clubs, Kinsmen Clubs, Legions, etc.

 - Crowdfunding campaign such as GoFundMe or MAKEACHAMP